MicrosoftDocs/VBA-Docs/api/Word.Shape.AlternativeText.md

 # Shape.AlternativeText property (Word)

-Returns or sets the alternative text associated with a shape in a Web page.
+Returns or sets the alternative text associated with a shape in a webpage.
 Read/write  **String**.

 ## Syntax